The Four Crucial Questions You Need to Ask at Your Mammogram Appointment

 That's the news we all hope for.

 The thing is, that isn't necessarily a lie, there may not be signs of breast cancer.
 However, the reason the radiologist may not see signs of breast cancer, is because they aren’t able to clearly read the mammogram.
-This is true for 50% of womxn over the age of 40 because they have dense breast tissue.
-Yes, that's half of the womxn of screening age possibly receiving incomplete screenings.
+This is true for 50% of women over the age of 40 because they have dense breast tissue.
+Yes, that's half of the patients of screening age possibly receiving incomplete screenings.

 Adjunct screening in the form of

-Breast Ultrasound or Breast MRI is required.
+Breast Ultrasound or Breast MRI is required for an accurate exam.

 Breast density is recognized as one of, and possibly the strongest risk factor associated with development of breast cancer, according to the National Institute of Health.
 Dense breast tissue is made up of more connective tissue and it appears white on a mammogram, you can not feel it.
 Cancer also appears white on a mammogram.
 Cancer is often hidden by the connective tissue in dense breasts.
 One radiologist, described it as trying to find a polar bear in a snowstorm.

-In addition to their cancer going undetected by mammogram, womxn with dense breast tissue are up to six times greater risk for developing breast cancer.
+In addition to their cancer going undetected by mammogram, women with dense breast tissue are up to six times greater risk for developing breast cancer.
 They are at a greater risk of being diagnosed at an advanced stage de novo than womxn without dense breast tissue and at a greater risk for recurrence once diagnosed with breast cancer.

 By now you may have even already had your annual mammogram and if so don't worry its not too late to circle back and ask some crucial questions.